 Despite playing such a fundamental role in performance and success, true social media analytics solutions still remain heavily underutilized.
 Many businesses are still failing to take advantage of these platforms, using only native tools that provide shallow performance metrics for each of their channels in isolation.
 These businesses miss out on a multitude of more in-depth metrics in addition to all of the data points and insights that are derived from contextualizing social media data across channels and industries.

-Insights must also be shared amongst stakeholders; and it can be a real grind to provide accurate and clear social media analytics reports without a tool that can both extract and share data and insights from multiple, disparate social channels.
+Insights must also be shared amongst stakeholders and between any customer-facing teams; and it can be a real grind to provide accurate and clear social media analytics reports without a tool that can both extract and share data and insights from multiple, disparate social channels, and present that information in an efficient, intuitive, and unified way.

 For the rest of this guide, we’ll work from the standpoint that social media analytics are fundamental to the content marketing success of any business.
 We’ll be taking a closer look at exactly why this statement is true.